SeongokRyu/seongokryu.github.io/SeongokRyu.md

   : Prediction of molecular properties with uncertainty analysis, we can be more confident in drug discovery.

 * Drug Discovery
-  : Overall skills is applied to design drug _in silico_.
+  : Apply overall skills to design drug _in silico_.
 Hope to take current drug discovery strategies to the next step.

 -------